mpgn/poodle-PoC/readme.md

 > a man-in-the-middle exploit which takes advantage of Internet and security software clients' fallback to SSL 3.0

-This PoC explore the cryptography behind the attack, it can be assimilate to the MiTM.
-Poodle allow you to retrieve plaintext messages if the Transport Layer Security used is SSLv3 (I also made a point for TLS1.0).
+THe Poodle attack allow you to retrieve encrypted data send by a client to a server if the Transport Layer Security used is SSLv3.
 It does not allow you to retrieve the private key used to encrypt the message or the request HTTP.

 #### SSLv3 and CBC cipher mode